KMPC

-KMPC (1540 AM, "Radio Korea", 라디오코리아) is a commercial radio station in Los Angeles, California.
+KMPC (1540 AM, "Radio Korea", 라디오코리아) is a commercial radio station licensed to Los Angeles, California, United States.
 It is owned by P&Y Broadcasting Corporation.
 Radio Korea is a division of the Radio Korea Media Group.
 The station airs Korean language programming, a blend of talk, news, information, and music for the largest Korean American community in the United States, and the largest Korean community outside Korea.
-KMPC is one of four radio stations in the greater Los Angeles area that broadcast entirely in Korean.
-The others are 1190 KGBN Anaheim, 1230 KYPA Los Angeles and 1650 KFOX Torrance.
+KMPC is one of four radio stations in the region that broadcast entirely in Korean, the others are KGBN in Anaheim, KYPA in Los Angeles and KFOX in Torrance.

-KMPC broadcasts at 50,000 watts by day, the highest power permitted for commercial AM stations.
-At night, to reduce interference to other stations on AM 1540, KMPC drops its power to 37,000 watts.
-It uses a directional antenna at all times.
-The transmitter is off Carter Drive in the El Sereno district of Los Angeles.
+KMPC's offices are in La Palma in Orange County.
+KMPC's transmitter is sited off of Carter Drive in the El Sereno district of Los Angeles.

 History

 KPOL

 On September 22, 1952, the station signed on with the call sign KPOL.
 It ran 5,000 watts and was originally a daytimer, required to be off the air at sunset.
 It was owned by Coast Radio Broadcasting Corporation.
 In 1958, it added an FM station at 93.9 MHz, KPOL-FM (now KLLI).
 Then in 1965, it put a television station on the air, KPOL-TV (channel 22, now KSCN-TV).

 KPOL 1540 went on the air 10 minutes after receiving Federal Communications Commission (FCC) approval.
 The following year, its power was increased to 10,000 watts.
 Full time operations were added in 1958, with a power of 10,000 watts at night using a directional antenna array.
 Daytime power was increased to 50,000 watts in 1961.

 In its early years, KPOL aired several polka music programs.
 That gave the station its call letters.
 Tom Kennedy, later a popular TV game show host, was a polka DJ on the station during this era.

 In 1959, KPOL advertised on a billboard at Los Angeles's Wrigley Field, which can be seen in the television series Home Run Derby.

 In 1966, KPOL-AM-FM were sold to Capital Cities Broadcasting for $7.8 million.

 For many years, KPOL aired an easy listening/beautiful music format on both AM and FM.
 In the late 1970s, the station switched to a soft adult contemporary format.
 In August 1978, it began carrying the syndicated Larry King Show overnight.